Safety First: Why Kids Need to Learn Real Names for Private Parts

 The wrong way to teach kids about private parts

-Eventually, I heard about the “birds and the bees” from my friends and the function of “private parts” at a grade-wide lecture in 5th grade.
-My friends and I were shushed by teachers when we giggled and snickered.
-The topic was filled with embarrassment.
+Eventually, I heard about the “birds and the bees” from friends.
+I learned about the function of “private parts” at a grade-wide lecture in 5th grade.
+Giggles and snickers were shushed by teachers, and the topic was filled with embarrassment.

 Penis, scrotum, vulva, vagina: why children need to know real genital names instead of nicknames

-We instinctively teach our children the names of their head, shoulders, knees, and toes.
+We instinctively teach our children the names of their heads, shoulders, knees, and toes.
 If our kids trip and fall, they can tell us which part hurts.

-On the other hand, when we avoid using real names for private parts, our kids won’t know how to describe normal actions as well as important problems.
-Nicknames and slang terms for genitalia only create confusion and shame.
+On the other hand, when real names for private parts are avoided, children won’t know how to describe normal actions as well as important problems.
+Nicknames and slang terms for genitalia create confusion and shame.

 According to the American Academy of Pediatrics: